 Average Net Price: $22,597

 The University of Alabama is dedicated to excellence in teaching, research & service.
 The institution boasts a great selection of educational opportunities and comes highly recommended.
 The institution provides an environment where students can learn from the best faculty and make a positive difference in the world.
 They can also develop relevant skills to prepare them for their future career.
 Through the Bachelor of Science in Early Childhood Education degree, you will be able to understand the growth and development of kids from birth to age 8.
 You’ll have the skills you need to guide them through some of their most important developmental stages.
-Through your coursework, you will understand how parenting can affect development, as well the physical, social, emotional, and cognitive growth of children.
 You will learn how to design and implement programs to help children in preschools.
 You’ll also be able to evaluate these programs and make recommendations for improvement.
 This program will help you learn valuable skills like how to successfully communicate with children, parents, or family members.
 You’ll gain the knowledge & skills needed to support your community and ones of your own.
 These skills can last a lifetime and benefit generations to come.

 22.)
 Wilkes University